anafisad/anafisad/README.md

   <a href="https://instagram.com/c/novellisteer">📼 Instagram</a>
 </p>

-Content Creator & Strategist who guide creators and cybersecurity humans in building an actionable content & system dashboard.
+I am Nafisa learning how to merge cybersecurity, machine learning creativity and my love for pop culture while been a freelance writer.
 I am very passionate about pop culture, strategy, technology & process.

 🔭 Creator of <a href="https://novellisteer.com"> Novellisteer</a>,  A blog, podcast and youtube channel where I share the art of being novel while spreading awareness of what it means to be a multi-passionate being and freelancer, using my platform to educate others.

-✨ Building novellisteer studio, where i guide creators and cybersecurity humans in building an actionable content & system dashboard as a freelance content strategist and technical writer.
+✨ Building Damiel Badra and hosting twitter space for creative freelance in Africa by An African.

 💬 Ask me about: podcasting, project management, Notion, content strategy, cybersecurity, Airtable, process, blogginh.

 📫 How to reach me: You can find me on [twitter](https://twitter.com/anafisad).

-🌱 I’m currently building novellisteer both as a platform and service based business.
+🌱 I’m currently building novellisteer both as a platform and product based business.

 👯 I’m looking to forward to building an actionable content for your brand.